j-signorelli/su2-precice-pywrapper/replacement_files/README.md

-After all variables are set, remaining communications/multigrid-interpolations were copied and pasted into appropriate functions.
+After all variables are set, remaining communications/multigrid-interpolations/calculations were copied and pasted into appropriate functions.

-As is done in the SU2 source code, saved state member variables are resized using nPoint.